A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Additional Experimental Results

-\textbf{Model and Hyper-Parameters}.
-We describe the model architectures as follows.
-A standard 2-layer CNN model for MNIST, a standard 3-layer CNN for CIFAR-10 and the text CNN model and the embedding space for MR and SST due to~\cite{kim2014convolutional}.
-We provide the framework-independent hyperparameters used for different datasets in Table~\ref{tbl:fi_hyperparameters}.
-Some framework-dependent hyperparameters are listed as follows.
-RFFL: reputation fade coefficient $\alpha=0.8$ and reputation threshold $r_{th} = \frac{1}{3}|R|$. $q$-FFL: fairness coefficient $q=0.1$ and participants sampling ratio $K=0.8$; SignSGD: momentum coefficient $\beta=0.8$ and parameter weight decay $\lambda=0.977$.
+\textbf{Hyper-Parameters}.
+We provide the framework-independent hyperparameters used for different datasets in Table~\ref{tbl:fi_hyperparameters}. $q$-FFL: fairness coefficient $q=0.1$ and participants sampling ratio is $0.8$; SignSGD: momentum coefficient is $0.8$ and parameter weight decay is $0.977$.
 FoolsGold: confidence $K=1$.
 Multi-Krum: participant clip ratio is $0.2$.
 For the hyperparameters, we either use the default values introduced in their respective papers or apply grid search to empirically find the values.

-\textbf{Runtime Statistics, Hardware and Software}.
-We conduct our experiments on a machine with 12 cores~(Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz), 110 GB RAM and 4 GPUs~(P100 Nvidia).
+\textbf{Runtime Statistics, Hardware and Software.} We conduct our experiments on a machine with 12 cores~(Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz), 110 GB RAM and 4 GPUs~(P100 Nvidia).
 Execution time for the experiments including only RFFL~(all) frameworks: for MNIST (10 participants) approximately 0.6~(0.7) hours; for CIFAR-10 (10 participants) approximately 0.7~(4.3) hours; for MR and SST (5 participants) approximately 1.5~(2) hours.

 Our implementation mainly uses PyTorch, torchtext, torchvision and some auxiliary packages such as Numpy, Pandas and Matplotlib.
 The specific versions and package requirements are provided together with the source code.
 To reduce the impact of randomness in the experiments, we adopt several measures: fix the model initilizations~(we initialize model weights and save them for future experiments); fix all the random seeds; and invoke the deterministic behavior of PyTorch.
 As a result, given the same model initialization, our implementation is expected to produce consistent results on the same machine over experimental runs.